trishncl/SanosaTrishaNicoleIT2104_ACPactivities/Laboratory Activities/README.md

 ---

 ## 🚀 Conclusion
 This repository demonstrates fundamental programming concepts through various laboratory activities.
 I hope you find these programs useful, both for learning and inspiration.
+If you encounter an error, take it as a sign that you're learning and growing.

 > 📌 **Note**: Always remember to follow the code conventions, and observe proper naming of variables.